 Alan is a Professional Wedding Photographer based in Waterford, Ireland.

 I am originally from Clare and I have been living in Waterford since 2005.
+According to Ancestry DNA, I'm a solid 100% from West Clare & the Loop Head Peninsula so I literally couldn't be any more Irish if I tried.

 I am very proud to be father to two amazing kids, Ellie & Rory, they keep me on my toes and have me wrapped around their little fingers.
 I love the great outdoors, hiking at night to photograph a stunning sunrise, kayaking in the rain, playing American football and pretty much taking on any adventure that comes my way.
 I love movies and music, I have an unusually large movie and guitar collection and somehow I never seem to have the time to use them.